M1tsumi/M1tsumi/README.md

 ## 🎯 Current Focus

 - 🔨 Expanding Discord API feature coverage in SwiftDisc and Caelum
+- 🤖 Developing QuefBot as a reference implementation and production bot
 - 📖 Improving documentation and developer experience
-- 🌐 Building community engagement around both projects
+- 🌐 Building community engagement around all projects
 - ⚡ Performance optimization and best practices
 - 🔄 Maintaining compatibility with Discord API updates